Rattleback 'mystery' explained

 2) friction counters the motion, supplying a decelerating force that over time would force the rattleback to come to a standstill, if it weren't for an imbalance in its weight distribution...

-3) before the rattleback can come to a standstill, the unbalanced weight distribution of the rattleback works towards evading the friction by inducing a tumbling motion.
+3) before the rattleback can come to a standstill, the unbalanced weight distribution of the rattleback works towards evading the friction by inducing a rocking motion.

 7) We now have a spinning motion again, much slower than the original, and in the reverse direction.
 It was friction and imbalance that worked together to engineer this reversal of motion, with the help of inertia.